anvu2002/Key_Logger_Socket/README.md

 ```
  keyboard.on_release(callback=callback)
 ```
-<br>For every KeyUp event caught by on_release() method from keyboard class, call the callback funcntion.
+<br>For every KeyUp events caught by on_release() method from keyboard class, calls the callback funcntion.
 Callback function would categorize the KeyUp event and populate the log variable.
 Using callback allow the next line of code to run without having to wait for the return values of on_release()</br>
 ### Daemon thread and periodic calling
 ```
 timer = Timer(interval=self.interval, function=self.chat_svr_report)